Decentralized Payment Clearing using Blockchain and Optimal Bidding: Default Contagion in Decentralized Clearing Systems

 Importantly, as in the construction of $\bcal_t$ to determine the blocks, the cash account of each bank is needed to verify that payments can be made without rehypothecation.
 With the actualized payments $\widehat \bb$ based on the greedy block construction over time, the realized cash account of bank $i$ at the completion of processing block $t$ is:

 We wish to note that, due to the constraints imposed, we have the nonnegativity of the cash account, $V_i^t \geq 0$ for every bank for all blocks $t$.

 \begin{lemma} There exists a clearing solution vector $(\bV^t)_{t \in \bbn}$ following~\eqref{eq:Vt} for all times $t \in \bbn := \N \cup \{0\}$. \end{lemma} \begin{proof} We will approach this proof constructively.
 Specifically, a process $(\bV^t)_{t \in \bbn}$ with $\bV^t=(V_1^t, \dots, V_n^t)^\T$ following~\eqref{eq:Vt} can be constructed by following Algorithm~\ref{alg:bids}. \end{proof} The proof of Lemma~\ref{lemma:unique} relies on the following constructive algorithm to build each block of the blockchain.
 Within the optimization problem for the realized bids $\widehat \bb^t$, there may be ties over which the miners are indifferent.
 As such, generally, there does not exist a unique clearing solution $(\bV^t)_{t \in \bbn}$.
 Within Algorithm~\ref{alg:bids}, we consider a pro-rata assumption as in~\cite{EN01} though other rulesets could be utilized instead.\footnote{Other rulesets include, e.g., the constrained equal-awards rule, the constrained equal-losses rule, and a Talmud rule for division of assets.
-We refer the interested reader to~\cite{schaarsberg2018solving, ketelaars2020decentralization}.} Within the below algorithm, for simplicity of notation, let $J(i) := \{j\in[n] \; | \; (i,j) \in J\}$ be the projection of $J \subseteq [n]^2$ on $i \in [n]$.
+We refer the interested reader to~\cite{schaarsberg2018solving, ketelaars2020decentralization}.} This algorithm, first, finds the (as yet) unpaid liabilities; second, loops through all feasible block configurations to find that which maximizes the collected fees; third, implements that block before continuing back to step 1 until no more blocks can be constructed.
+Within the below algorithm, for simplicity of notation, let $J(i) := \{j\in[n] \; | \; (i,j) \in J\}$ be the projection of $J \subseteq [n]^2$ on $i \in [n]$.